Cahuilla

 - Conflict Resolution Mechanisms

-- Traditional conflict resolution involves community discussions led by elders, focusing on consensus and restoration of harmony.
+- Traditional conflict resolution involves community dialogue and consensus-building.

 - Cultural Exchange Programs